hpc-uk/build-instructions/pyenvs/miniconda3/ipypar/run_ipyparallel_cirrus.md

 Instructions for running an ipyparallel session on Cirrus
 =========================================================

-These instructions are for running an ipyparallel session on Cirrus.

 The Slurm submission script below requests a GPU node and loads the machine learning specific Miniconda3 module before starting the ipyparallel cluster and Jupyter notebook.
 This script is suitable therefore for running pytorch commands interactively on a Cirrus GPU node.
 Obviously, the script may need to be altered to suit a different use case.